 Cellecta offers a range of products and services to support research on coronavirus.
-The public health crisis resulting from the current COVID-19 pandemic has made clear the critical need to improve understanding pathogenic viruses, in particular, coronaviruses.
-Three deadly outbreaks in the past 15 years were due to different species of this viral group, with the latest SAR2-CoV2 virus resulting in hundreds of thousands of deaths worldwide.
+The public health crisis resulting from the current COVID-19 pandemic has made clear the critical need to improve understanding of pathogenic viruses, in particular, coronaviruses.
+Three deadly outbreaks since the early 2000s were due to different species of this viral group, with the latest SAR2-CoV2 virus resulting in hundreds of thousands of deaths worldwide.

-Lentiviral particles which are routinely used in BSL-2 laboratories, can be pseudotyped with coronavirus spike proteins (S-protein) that mediate binding and infection to target cells.
+Lentiviral particles which are routinely used in biosafety level-2 (BSL-2) laboratories, can be pseudotyped with coronavirus spike proteins (S-protein) that mediate binding and infection to target cells.
 The spike protein on the viral surface binds to the cellular receptor allowing the virus to enter the cell.

-Use of actual coronavirus for testing infection requires BSL-3 or higher laboratory procedures, which limits the ability to do this research.
+The use of actual coronavirus for testing infection requires BSL-3 or higher laboratory procedures, which limits the ability to do this research.
 However, lentiviral particles can be manipulated in typical BSL-2 laboratories.
-Pseudotyping the lentiviral particles with the cororavirus coat protein, such as spike protein, enables researchers to study binding using routine laboratory procedures.
-As a result, it is possible to conveniently investigate how compounds, factors, and other parameters might inhibit or otherwise affect coronavirus-cell interactions, enabling a larger number investigators to carry our studies that help better understand the biology of these viruses.
+Pseudotyping the lentiviral particles with the coronavirus coat protein, such as spike protein, enables researchers to study binding using routine laboratory procedures.
+As a result, it is possible to conveniently investigate how compounds, factors, and other parameters might inhibit or otherwise affect coronavirus-cell interactions, enabling a larger number of investigators to carry out studies that help better understand the biology of these viruses.

-Since SARS and MERS coronaviruses are pathogenic, research on them requires bio-safety level-3 procedures which can be difficult carry out in most commercial and university laboratories.
-However, an alternative approach is to pseudotype lentiviral particles with the coronavirus coat proteins.
+Since SARS and MERS coronaviruses are pathogenic, research on them requires biosafety level-3 procedures which can be difficult to carry out in most commercial and university laboratories.
+An alternative approach is to pseudotype lentiviral particles with the coronavirus coat proteins.
 This enables researchers to carry out studies on these viral elements in BSL-2 environments.
 Cellecta offers a range of products to enable laboratories to carry out studies using these spike-protein pseudotyped lentiviral particles.

 Making spike-protein pseudotyped lentivirus follows the same basic protocol as making the standard VSV-G pseudotyped lentiviral particle.
 Transduce 293T cells with the following: